malfattti/garden/Semiotics. The Basics.md

 - they account for contradictions within cultures
 	- brand myth: a brand offers a solution to a contradiction
 - Like connotation, myths belong to a higher order of signification, according to Barthes
+- the dennotative sign also becomes the signifier of the connotative sign, in the case of myth, "